Accessibility

 Outdoor surfaces are gravel, grass, sand, wood chips, and concrete.

 Miles of island trails offer a variety of experiences and connect many areas of interest.
 All trails have at least one length of steep slope.
-Watch for carriages and horses on paved roads, and bicyclists on bike paths.
-Walking trails have gravel or wood chip surfaces.
-For more information, consult the Historic Mackinac Visitor’s Guide or guest service representatives at the downtown Mackinac State Historic Parks’ Visitor’s Center.
+Watch for carriages and horses and paved roads, and bicycles on bike paths.
+Walking trails may have gravel or wood chip surfaces – many are natural trails.
+For more information, consult the Historic Mackinac Island Visitor’s Guide or a Guest Services Representative at the Mackinac Island State Park Visitor’s Center (G) located on Main Street, across from Marquette Park.

 Difficult Access